How to Become a Teacher in Phoenix

 How to Become a Substitute Teacher with the Phoenix School District

 Substitute teacher hiring requirements will vary by district.
-Here we provide the steps to becoming a substitute teacher in the Deer Valley Unified School District as an example, but be sure to check the requirements individually with other school districts in Phoenix.
+Here we provide the steps to becoming a substitute teacher in the DVUSD as an example, but be sure to check the requirements individually with other school districts in Phoenix.

-Deer Valley Unified School District substitute teaching jobs are coordinated through the school board and you will need to have either an Arizona teaching certificate or a substitute teacher certificate issued by the Arizona Department of Education to be eligible.
-For the substitute teacher certificate, you will need a bachelor’s degree and an Arizona Department of Public Safety Identity Verified Prints fingerprint card.
+DVUSD substitute teaching jobs are coordinated through the school board.
+To qualify, you must have either an Arizona teaching certificate or a substitute teacher certificate issued by the ADE.
+For the substitute teacher certificate, you need a bachelor’s degree and an Arizona Department of Public Safety Identity Verified Prints (IVP) fingerprint card.
 Submit the application form with your official transcript, a copy of your fingerprint card, and the correct fee for the type of subjects you can teach to apply.
 Substitute teachers who do not hold a regular teaching certificate can only work up to 120 days during the school year.

 Private and Charter School Teacher Requirements in Phoenix